CSCfi/csc-user-guide/docs/data/Allas/allas_lumi.md

 source allas-cli-utils/allas_conf --lumi
 ```

-The cofiguration process asks you to connect with your browser to LUMI-O configuration sever, create credentials there and then copy the project number and keys for the setup tool.
-The setup process for LUMI-O will create environment variables needed for `S3` command and confuguration files for `s3cmd` and `rclone`.
+The configuration process asks you to connect with your browser to LUMI-O configuration sever, create credentials there and then copy the project number and keys for the setup tool.
+The setup process for LUMI-O will create environment variables needed for _S3_ command and configuration files for `s3cmd` and `rclone`.
 In addition you can define that `a-commands` will use by default LUMI-O storage server instead of Allas.
 After that commands like `a-list`, `a-put` or `a-get` will use your LUMI-O storage.
 If you don't set LUMI-O as the default storage service, you can add option `--lumi` to a-commands to use LUMI-O instead of Allas.

-For `rclone`,  LUMI-O configuration provides two _rclone remotes_: _lumi-o:_ and _lumi-pub:_ .
+For `rclone`,  LUMI-O configuration provides two _rclone remotes_: _lumi-o:_ and _lumi-pub:_.
 The buckets used by _lumi-pub_ will be publicly visible in URL: `https://<project-number>.lumidata.eu/<bucket_name>`.

 Note that you can have an active connection to both LUMI-O and Allas at the same time.